-A seasonal lunchtime session is offered to lower school girls each term and has included making and decorating mini Christmas cakes, making hot cross buns at Easter, and finding out about Chinese New Year whilst making spring rolls.
-A Sixth Form ‘Cooking for University’ course is offered to Year 12 students from both Tormead and RGS.
-This is a great opportunity to make new friends and learn some healthy, tasty and economical dishes.
-The department also hosts themed lunchtime sessions in conjunction with other departments.
-During Languages week, Year 7 and 8 can enjoy ‘building a bruschetta’ while learning some Italian and Wartime rationing investigated through cooking some WW2 recipes is also popular.
+Seasonal after school–clubs are offered to lower school girls each term.
+These have included making and decorating Christmas biscuits, making hot cross buns at Easter, and finding out about Chinese New Year whilst making spring rolls.
+A Sixth Form ‘Cooking for University’ club is offered to Year 12 students and this is a great opportunity to learn some healthy, tasty and economical dishes.
+Cooking as a skill for Bronze Level Duke of Edinburgh is also offered as an after-school club for Year10 girls.
+The department sometimes hosts themed lunchtime sessions in conjunction with other departments.
+During Languages week, Year 7 and 8 have enjoyed ‘building a bruschetta’ while learning some Italian and Wartime rationing investigated through cooking some WW2 recipes has also been popular.
 The House ‘Cook Off’ is an annual event.
 Each house battles it out to see who can create a winning dish that will be served to the whole school during the summer term.
-Beacon sessions (including food styling/photography and molecular gastronomy) are an opportunity to be creative using food in sometimes unconventional ways and have produced outstanding outcomes.

 The ability to communicate in a foreign language is a life skill as well as a useful academic tool.
 At Tormead, we foster enjoyment of language learning and a positive approach to other cultures, promoting social interaction, intellectual stimulation and a sense of achievement.
 French remains a key language within school, reflecting its importance as an International language.

-In Year 7, girls have one hour a week learning each of French, German and Spanish with the emphasis firmly on enjoyment of the process of language acquisition and on making connections between the languages.
+In Year 7, language learning in French has the emphasis firmly on enjoyment of the process of language acquisition and on making connections between the languages.
 Confidence and communication are key.
 In Year 8, they continue with their choice of two of the three Modern Languages until they make their GCSE options in Year 9.

-The Studio course we follow (Accès, plus books 1, 2 and 3) provides a lively context for language, with solid underpinning of grammar for building firm foundations.
+The Dynamo course we follow provides a lively context for language, with solid underpinning of grammar for building firm foundations.
 By the end of Year 9, girls have acquired a wide range of vocabulary, linguistic and idiomatic features, and can use past present and future tenses.
 They will also have had an introduction to the Imperfect and the Conditional.